-The shelter is a state-of-the-art kennel with in-floor radiant heat, ceiling fans, air conditioning, a kitchen and containment rooms.
+The Town uses a state-of-the-art kennel with in-floor radiant heat, ceiling fans, air conditioning, a kitchen, and containment rooms.
 The kennel has natural light as well as attached outdoor (covered) runs.

-Adoption Services: Dogs that become available for adoption will be evaluated for temperament and socialization skills and, if necessary, receive behavior rehabilitation training.
+Adoption Services: Dogs that become available for adoption will be evaluated for temperament and socialization skills, and if necessary, receive behavioral rehabilitation training.
 It may be necessary for a dog to spend some time in foster care before they are ready for adoption.
-They will be vaccinated for rabies, distemper, parvo virus, bordatello/kennel cough.
+They will be vaccinated for rabies, distemper, parvo virus, and bordatello/kennel cough.
 Our goal is to place these dogs back into the community in a loving home, and we will do our best to match the personality of the dog with its prospective new owner.

 The cost of adoption of one of our dogs will be under $100, depending on whether the dog is spayed/neutered and whether any extraordinary care has been given.